Agnitus: Empowering Parents and Teachers through Insightful Learning Tools

 Platform: iOS (iPad, iPhone, Desktop) & Android (Tablet, Mobile, Desktop)

-Team: Designers, Developers, Product Managers, Educators
+Team: Engineers, Product Managers, Educators & Marketers

 Overview